ganglix/professional-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my professional webpage.
 I am a researcher and educator at the University of Saskatchewan, specializing in the durability of cement-based materials and the deterioration mechanisms of reinforced concrete infrastructures.
 My work bridges the critical gap between theoretical research and practical application.

 I develop software and hardware tools to present stakeholders with a clear perspective on the expected service life of structures.
 These applications also offer strategies for optimized maintenance schedules, prioritizing both cost-effectiveness and environmental sustainability.
 {style="text-align: justify;"}